About Steven Lee

 Restitution in his case requires not only overturning the wrongful conviction and obtaining reinstatement, back pay, and benefits through whistleblower litigation, but also a systemic acknowledgment of the institutional failure that made him a target.

-To compel this systemic change and secure justice for Sergeant Lee, decisive action is needed from New York’s highest legal and executive authorities:
+To compel this systemic change and secure justice for Sergeant Lee, decisive action is needed from New York’s highest legal and executive authorities.

 The choice for New York is clear: continue to protect the internal corruption that punishes integrity, or side with the champion who sacrificed everything—his career, his freedom, and his reputation—to serve the public good.
 Steven Lee is fighting for his pension, but he is fundamentally fighting for a new era of police accountability that New York City desperately needs.